nickda/copy_ai_prompt_mux/README.md

 # Prompt Multiplexor

 This Python script is used to interact with the Copy.ai API.
-It sends a request to the API and outputs the response.
+It sends a request to the API and outputs the response in several formats.

 ## Setup